Verdiana Masanja

 Verdiana Grace Masanja (née Kashaga, born October 12, 1954) is a Tanzanian mathematician specializing in fluid dynamics.
 She is the first Tanzanian woman to earn a doctorate in mathematics.

 Education

 Masanja was born in Bukoba, at the time part of the United Nations trust territory of Tanganyika.
 She was a student at the Jangwani Girls Secondary School in Dar es Salaam and then at the University of Dar es Salaam, completing a degree in mathematics and physics in 1976 and a master's degree in 1981.
 Her master's thesis was Effect of Injection on Developing Laminar Flow of Reiner–Philippoff Fluids in a Circular Pipe.

-She earned a second master's degree in physics and completed her doctorate in fluid dynamics at the Technical University of Berlin.
+She earned a second master's degree in physics and completed her doctorate in fluid dynamics at Technische Universität Berlin.
 Her dissertation, A Numerical Study of a Reiner–Rivlin Fluid in an Axi-Symmetrical Circular Pipe, was jointly supervised by Wolfgang Muschik and Gerd Brunk.